Benjamin-Rhodes-Kropf/Verlet-Integrator/README.md

 ## Introduction to my Unity Verlet-Integrator with OED Integration

 This Unity project is a Verlet integrator implementation with Ordinary Differential Equations (OED) integration.
-Verlet integration is a numerical method used to integrate Newton's equations of motion, while OED (Ordinary Differential Equations) integration is used for solving ordinary differential equations.
+Verlet integration is a numerical method used to integrate Newton's equations of motion,ODE (Ordinary Differential Equations)integration is used for solving ordinary differential equations.

 ## Quick Peak!
 - you can use the simulator here!